 - If the organization is unable to fill the current unit and have exhausted the membership roster, the organization may pay for the cost of the empty space or be relocated.
 Depending upon the availability of vacant spaces, members of the chapter may not be relocated together.

-The agreement may be terminated by the College upon loss of recognition of the chapter by the parent organization and/or if the organization is removed at any time from official recognition by the College.
+The agreement may be terminated by the University upon loss of recognition of the chapter by the parent organization and/or if the organization is removed at any time from official recognition by the University.

 Members of the organization failing to abide by the Chapter Housing Agreement could jeopardize retaining this living space as a designated Greek organization house.